Goodyear Eagle F1, Tube Type, 700x28 review

 High prices and more comfort

-Getting online for information on wider tires, the data suggested that the 28mm are not slower than the 25mm narrower ones but offer some improvement in comfort.
+Getting online for information on wider tires, the data suggested that the 28mm are not slower than the 25mm narrower ones but offer improvement in comfort.
 So I thought, I'd try to kill two birds (cheaper price and more comfort) with one stone, and searched online.
 I discovered a deal for Goodyear Eagle F1 OEM tires (wrapped in plastic, without the original packaging).
 The prices seemed unbelievably low, so I purchased one pair (two tires) of full black 28mm tires to reduce the shipping costs.

 Goodyear Bicycle Tires